-OPTOCAT uses specific algorithms for automatic alignment of new scan with precedent.
+Optocat uses specific algorithms to automatically align new scans with preceding ones.

-Whether overlapping scans are not enough, manual alignment trough the identification of homologous markers is required.
+If the scans do not overlap sufficiently, manual alignment through the identification of homologous markers is required.

-The pattern deformation induced by the surface of the object is acquired by a camera and exploited to calculate 3d coordinates.
+The pattern deformation induced by the surface of the object is acquired by a camera and exploited to calculate 3D coordinates.

-The process of 3D reconstructions by the structured light involves a sequence of several steps.
+The process of 3D reconstruction by structured light involved a sequence of several steps.

 After calibrating the device, we proceeded to scan the object and acquire the images.

-The first scan was directed to the seat of the throne, the second to its backrest.
+Due to the dimensions and the particular shape of the object, two separate scan phases were necessary.
+The first scan covered the seat of the throne, and the second covered its backrest.

-Each 3D scan is aligned with the previous one automatically by Optocat software or, if necessary, by the operator using
+Each 3D scan was automatically aligned with the previous one by the Optocat software or, if necessary, by the operator using

 manually positioned markers.
-Due the impossibility of moving and rotating Corsini Throne, the equipment had to be moved around the throne by 360 °.
+Due the impossibility of moving and rotating the Corsini Throne, the equipment had to be moved around the throne a total of 360 °.

-After aligning these two scans, Optocat started to elaborate the Points Cloud and to build the mesh.
+After aligning these two scans, Optocat elaborated the point cloud and built the mesh.

-Due the dimension and the particular shape of the object, it has been necessary to operate with two separate scan phases.
+Figure 6.
+3D model of the Corsini Throne with texture.